jeanleecole/archive/pages/Projects/metzerott_formatted.md

 “Ah! you dare not speak slanders against religion, so near the Herr Pastor,” said Anna, looking up into his face with amused curiosity, as they whirled away again, Karl waltzing on mechanically, because in his confused state of mind it was easier to do so than to stop. ”That girl in gray is the one they say he will marry.
 Eh? you are dancing horribly, Karl”; as they collided violently with another couple.
 “Suppose we stop.”

 She dropped into the nearest chair, and fanned herself briskly with her handkerchief, while her partner stood aside, and mentally regained his feet, after the shock that had overthrown him.
 Yet what was it after all?
 Had he lived to his present age without seriously loving; pleased here or there, it might be, by a voice or a face, which he forgot the next moment, to be thus vanquished in the twinkling of an eye?
 It was impossible!
-Why, he could not even recall, now that she was beyond his immediate vision, a single feature; only a cloud of golden<p class="pagenum">Begin page 21</p> curls on a low, childlike brow, and a soft gray tint surrounding her that might have been an angel’s robe, he thought, if there were angels.
+Why, he could not even recall, now that she was beyond his immediate vision, a single feature; only a cloud of golden<hr><p class="pagenum">Page 21</p> curls on a low, childlike brow, and a soft gray tint surrounding her that might have been an angel’s robe, he thought, if there were angels.

 Poor Karl! and above all poor Dora!
 For the gray frock had been pinched and saved for as a wedding dress, if the young man whom she had crossed the ocean to find had but lived to welcome her.
 Anna had guessed aright, that his savings had gone to his relations; and Dora, in the midst of her grief and bewilderment, had been forced to look out for some way of supporting herself.
 For two years she had been nursery governess to two riotous boys, who adored and tyrannized over her; and under whose vigorous kicks and caresses her nature had slowly recovered from the shock it had received.
 Yet she had with difficulty persuaded herself to accept an invitation to accompany the wife of the obese little man to the Kaffee-Klatsch this afternoon; but, that difficulty having been surmounted, wearing her wedding dress followed as a thing of course.
 It cost her a pang, no doubt, but she had nothing else.